graphql/graphql-spec/spec/Section 5 -- Validation.md

-In the example below, an optional variable `$booleanArg` is allowed to be used in the non-null argument (`nonNullBooleanArg`) because the variable provides a default value in the query.
+In the example below, an optional variable `$booleanArg` is allowed to be used in the non-null argument (`nonNullBooleanArg`) because the variable provides a default value in the operation.
 This behavior is explicitly supported for compatibility with earlier editions of this specification.
 GraphQL authoring tools may wish to report this as a warning with the suggestion to replace `Boolean` with `Boolean!` to avoid ambiguity.